ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 Ansible collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
 A typical collection addresses a set of related use cases.
 For example, the ``community.dns`` collection includes modules and plugins to work with DNS.

-You can install collections made by others or share yours with the community through a distribution server such as Ansible Galaxy.
+You can install collections made by others or share yours with the community through a distribution server such as `Ansible Galaxy <https://galaxy.ansible.com/ui/>`_.
 Certified collections can be published to the Red Hat Automation Hub, a part of the Red Hat Ansible Automation Platform.

 Creating and sharing collections is a great way of contributing to the Ansible project.